Leeds railway station: HS2 platforms

-The original plans for High Speed 2 proposed a separate new station in Leeds to the south of the River Aire at New Lane.
+The original plans for High Speed 2 proposed a separate new station in Leeds, to the south of the River Aire at New Lane.
 However, a later review in November 2015 instead recommends that HS2 platforms be added to the existing station.
 These would attach to the southern part of the existing station building, and span the river in a north–south alignment to create a 'T' shape.

-Whilst not directly linking the rail lines, it will allow a common concourse for easy interchange between high speed and classic rail services.
+This would not link the high speed and classic rail services, but it would allow a common concourse for easy interchange between them.
 These plans were approved by the Government in November 2016.

 However, on 18 November 2021, Grant Shapps (Transport Secretary) announced that the eastern leg of HS2 would be cancelled, terminating at East Midlands Parkway instead of going all the way to Leeds.
+Eventually, the leg reaching East Midlands Parkway was scrapped too, with no new track north of Birmingham Curzon Street.